 “Oga Rabiu has been very helpful”, she warily announces.
 “I, therefore, felt duty-bound to visit his family as I am here for another reason, actually a relative’s wedding”.

 I was bewildered.
 I quite well know that she’s neither fit for him nor his scholastic family.
 He halts my busy mind, which is trying hard to dissect the whole scenario: “Muhammad”, he calls my name, “marrying Rahama would be the greatest mistake in my life”.
-That relieves my besieged mind, for I was contemplating whether or not I should tell him not to accept her proposal.
-“So, rest assured, I will avoid it like the plague”.
+That relieved my besieged mind, for I was contemplating whether or not I should tell him not to accept her proposal.
+“So, rest assured; I will avoid it like the plague”.

 “I am getting married next week”.

 Wow!
 I said.
 I know he and his younger brother have been searching for a fitting life partner for him in the neighbourhoods.
-I also know he’s rich enough to solemnise his marriage within a few days if both parties agreed.
+I also know he’s rich enough to solemnise his marriage within a few days if both parties agree.
 Thus, I ask:

 “Who’s the lucky girl?”

-After calculating the atmosphere, I feel convinced that no need for any further explanation on how it comes to that.
+After calculating the atmosphere, I feel convinced that there is no need for any further explanation on how it comes to that.
 Her magic, shameless pursuit and insincere insistence have ultimately worked out.
 Therefore, I pray for the Almighty to bless the union and call it a day.

-A few years later, I begin to think that we all, who earlier condemned her, were proven wrong.
+A few years later, I began to think that we all, who earlier condemned her, were proven wrong.
 She seems a wife everyone would want to have: caring, loving, dutiful, and generous towards him and his family.
 Yet, her significant frailty remains in how she handles religion.
 That too, we reason that she’s from a different background.
 Therefore, we shouldn’t expect her to behave the way we do or as we want.

 Unbeknown to us, she’s simply buying time to portray her authentic self.
 She’s a wolf in sheep’s cloth.
 She is now doing the unthinkable; Rabiu has literally been her “yes man”.
 He worships her; he does everything to please her and parts with everyone she doesn’t like, including his brothers and sisters.
 He’s, to sum it up, blanketed in her world.